apatik/paper-systemd/README.md

 sudo systemctl enable minecraft
 ```

-## Memory Usage
+## Memory Setting

-Default memory usage is 4GB, to change edit `minecraft.service` and update the following under `ExecStart` to your desired values:
+Default memory setting is 4GB, to change edit `minecraft.service` and update the following under `ExecStart` to your desired values:
 ```
 -Xms4096M -Xmx4096M
 ```

 ## Usage

-Run commands:
+Commands are passed to the server via the provided script.

+To run commands, enter the server command after `minecraft`:
 ```
 minecraft /ver
 ```